qrzn23/min/wip/confessions/content.md

 I feel that I am more likely to be able to convey some hint of the colossal character of this revelation if I simply quote the broken staggering words in which I wrote it down at the time.
 As will be seen, I did not dare to write what it actually was, but I remember at this moment how I had to invoke the deep-seated habit of years to get courage to drag myself to my diary.
 I felt like a soldier wounded to death, scrawling in his own blood the horrifyingly disastrous information which he has lost his life in seeking.

-5:00 p.m.
+> 5:00 p.m.
 The meditation of this afternoon resulted in an initiation so stupendous that I dare not hint at its Word.
 It is the supreme secret of a Magus, and its is so awful that I tremble even now — two hours later and more — 2:20 p.m. was the time — as I write concerning it.
 In a single instant I had the Key to the whole of the Chinese wisdom.
 In the light — momentary glimpse as it was — of this truth, all systems of religion and philosophy became absolutely puerile.
 Even the Law appears no more than a curious incident.
 I remain absolutely bewildered, blinded, knowing what blasting image lies in this shrine.
 It baffles me to understand how my brother Magi, knowing this, ever went on.
+>

-I had only one foreshadowing of this Vision of Jupiter — for so I may call it! — and that was a Samadhi which momentarily interrupted my concentration of Sammasati.
+> I had only one foreshadowing of this Vision of Jupiter — for so I may call it! — and that was a Samadhi which momentarily interrupted my concentration of Sammasati.
 This can only be described vaguely by saying that I obtained a reconciliation of two contraries of which “There is a discrimination between good and evil” is one.
+>

-This experience has shaken me utterly; it has been a terrible struggle to force myself to this record.
+> This experience has shaken me utterly; it has been a terrible struggle to force myself to this record.
 The secret comes along the Path of Aleph to Chokmah.
-I could write it plainly in a few words of one syllable, and most people would not even notice it.[2]
+I could write it plainly in a few words of one syllable, and most people would not even notice it.^[I find that I wrote it down plainly seventeen years ago!
+But I had no conception of its terror — one must be a Magus to get that!]
 But it has might to hurl every Master of the Temple into the Abyss, and to fling every adept of the Rose Cross down to the Qliphoth.
 No wonder One said that the Book T was in ashes in the Urn of a Magus!
 I can't see at all how it will affect me at present.
 Even the Way of the Tao looks idiotic — but then of course that's what it is!
 So I suppose that's it, all right.
 And its freedom, in an utterly fascinating and appalling sense, is beyond my fiercest conception.

 An experience of this intensity demands a period of repose, no less than a boat race or any other form of intense effort.
 The adepts have always insisted on due preparation for any initiation.
 As The Book of the Law says, “… Wisdom says: be strong!
 Then canst thou bear more joy. …” I accordingly broke up my camp after a few days' holiday from magical work, and returned to New York.

 The next period is strangely confused.
 It was as if I were left in the Desert with no idea of direction and surrounded by a series of mirages.
 Innumerable people came into my life and passed out again, without leaving any trace.